joseph-flinn/site/data/posts/wip-scalable-dev-auto-versioning.md

 the first job.
 For example, if the latest git tag is `v1.24.3` and the PR label is `version:minor`, the resulting calculated version will be `v1.25.0`.

-Once the version is calculated, it is past back to the `_build.yml` (via the `CI-feature-branch.yml` or `CI-main.yml` orchestrating workflows) and is saved and built into the artifact.
-The version change is not committed or pushed back to the codebase in either a detached state or in the trunk.

 ```yaml
 ...